 Best Elliptical Under 500 - Sunny Health & Fitness Magnetic Elliptical

-Its elliptical is no different thanks to its heavy internal flywheel, belt-driven mechanism, and adjustable levels of resistance, designed to keep your workouts challenging as you progress.
+Its Magnetic Elliptical comes with a heavy internal flywheel, a belt-driven mechanism, and adjustable resistance which is designed to keep your workouts challenging as you progress towards your fitness goals.

-Moreover, it comes with an onboard display to track your speed, time, distance, calories burned, RPM, and watt generations, plus 24 unique workout modes to keep your fitness regime varied.
+Moreover, you get an onboard display that tracks your speed, distance, calories burned, RPM, and watt generation, as well as 24 unique workout modes to keep your workout routines interesting.